Carola Bridge

 The Carola Bridge (Carolabrücke) was a road and tram bridge in Dresden, Germany, spanning the Elbe river.
-Originally built in 1895, it was destroyed by the SS on 7 May 1945 to slow the Soviet advance near the end of World War II.
+Originally built in 1895, it was destroyed by the SS on May 7, 1945 to slow the Soviet advance near the end of World War II.
 A replacement bridge was constructed between 1967 and 1971.
 A major section of the modern bridge collapsed into the Elbe on 11 September 2024.
 As of June 2025, the entire structure is undergoing demolition.

+First Bridge

+The bridge was built in 1895 to fill the needs of the growing city.
+It was destroyed by the SS on 7 May 1945 to slow the Soviet advance near the end of World War II.